alpay2/PrivateProjects/README.md

 3- (in progress) ChampionsLeagie.java: An interactive simulator of the UEFA Champions League, with settings to be custom made or associated with the 2018/19 Champions League

+4- (in progress) NBA_Playoffs: An interactive simulator of the NBA Playoffs

 Hope you enjoy!